barbarer/py4e-int/_sources/intro/Exercises.rst

             :nocodelens:

             # The print function is spelled incorrectly
-            # and needs parenthese around its contents
+            # and needs parentheses around its contents
             print('Hello world!')